sunny-arch-82/clinIQ-agentic-clinical-pattern-recognition-decision-support-platform/README.md

 ## Important Disclaimer

-ClinIQ is a proof of concept for decision support only.
+ClinIQ is a proof of concept for decision support.

 It does **not** approve, deny, adjudicate, or pay claims.